MatAtBread/nodent/README.md

 				}
 			}
 		}

+(NB: There are other mappings too, like checking for nested functions and try catch blocks, but the essence is demontsrated in the exmaple above).

 Remember, we're simply transforming a syntactic short-cut into a "normal" JS function.
 Don't be confused by the
 $return and $error identifiers (which are all configuarble in any case), they're just normal JS identifiers (in fact,